jacymarmaduke/jacymarmaduke.github.io/index.md

 Results: [GitHub repository](https://github.com/jacymarmaduke/python_instacart)

-•	Sifted through thousands of Instacart customer orders to create customer profiles based on shopper demographics and ordering habits, merging multiple complex datasets and visualizing the profiles in Python.

-• Tailored business recommendations to enhance loyalty and increase order size for each customer profile, with a particular focus on shoppers' preferred time of day for ordering.
+I merged and analyzed several large Instacart datasets in Python to craft customer profiles based on shopper demographics and ordering habits.
+I found marked differences in shoppers' preferred day and time of day for ordering, so those became the basis of the profiles.
+The result was a set of business recommendations tailored to each group's shopping habits and most-frequented departments, all with the goal of encouraging larger and more frequent orders.

 ---